In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external

 - To that end, we plan to adopt a modern matter management system that will allow us to:

 - Implement an intake system where we can triage, respond to, and track requests from business clients

 - Track our work to eliminate the risk of missed deadlines and to ensure the smartest, most cost-effective resourcing

-- Better monitor our spending to stay on track for this year’s budget and build better budgets in the future;
+- Better monitor our legal spending to stay on track for this year’s budget and build better budgets in the future

-- Access the metrics behind our work to help us forecast potential problems and assess our work by risk profile and strategic value; and
+- Access legal data and metrics behind our work to help us forecast potential problems and assess our work by risk profile and strategic value

-- Extract the highest return possible from our technology investments
+- Extract the highest return possible from our legal technology investments

-- With this system, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.
+- With this platform, we can show you – in seconds – our most high-risk matters and the specific ways we are advancing the priorities set forth by you and the board.